-Now there is no “one size fits all” rule when it comes to underwriting cancer survivors.
+Now there is no “one size fits all” rule when it comes to applying as a cancer survivor.
 Each hybrid long-term care insurance company has its own underwriting and approval guidelines.
-In addition, some companies are more aggressive in their underwriting than others.
-Nevertheless, we will look at what underwriters are generally considering when underwriting a cancer survivor.
-More importantly, we also discuss when is the best time to apply if you have a medical history involving cancer.

 Completion of Treatment

 The best time to apply for a policy depends on your completion of treatment for cancer.

 The date of your completion of treatment is very important in the underwriting process.
 It helps determine if an underwriter will even consider your case.

 For example, a company’s underwriting guidelines may be to decline an applicant if the completion of treatment is in the last five years.
 Now if you completed treatment two years ago and you apply for a policy, your application would be declined.

 Your completion of treatment date will determine the best time for you to submit an application for insurance.
 This, however, may vary depending on the type of cancer you had.
 Therefore, let’s see how underwriting guidelines may vary based on the type of cancer.

 The type of cancer you had is just as important as your completion of treatment date.
 Underwriting guidelines may vary based on the type of cancer.
 Let me give you an example to get a better understanding.

 Let’s say a person had prostate cancer.
 A company may consider their case as early as 3 years after completion of treatment due to the guidelines for prostate cancer.

 However, let’s say another person had breast cancer.
 That same company may consider their case as early as 2 years after completion of treatment.
 This is because the guidelines differ for prostate and breast cancer.
 Again, this is just an example of how it can vary.